 I used a little cayenne too, and some other spices, and it’s warm your cheeks in winter spicy!
 You get a little bit of a sweat going.
 You definitely need something to drink on the side!

-Serve this with a dollop of cashew cream, it cuts the spiciness perfectly and adds an extra layer of total deliciousness to this meal.
+This is divine served with a dollop of plain cashew cream.
+It cuts the spiciness perfectly and adds an extra layer of total deliciousness to this meal.
 It is also great with some vegan sour cream if you want more of a tang.

 Some fresh basil and chopped chives are also great accompaniments.